sfcheung/manymome/README.md

 - Does not support multilevel models (although `lavaan` does).

-- For bootstrapping, only supports nonparametric bootstrapping and percentile confidence interval.
+- For bootstrapping, only supports nonparametric bootstrapping, and supports only percentile and bias-corrected confidence interval.
 Does not support other bootstrapping methods such parametric bootstrapping.

 - Only supports OLS estimation when `lm()` is used.